AmitaiB/reading-ios-introToObjects-ios-0615-public/README.md

 ## Behaviors of objects

 So, today we have objects, which have behaviors and attributes associated with them.
 Think of them as a set of related functions (methods) and properties, that as a human being, we can make sense of.
 We "encapsulate" (think: box up) all of these related methods and properties in one place, and then give it a name, the name of the object.
 The box we keep all of these methods and properties in is our Class.
-It serves as the instruction manaul or factory to create a specific type of object.
+It serves as the instruction manual or factory to create a specific type of object.

 Think about it.
 Let's take a `Car` class as an example.
 A `Car` has attributes (aka properties) such as its `color` and its `make` and `model` and `year` and `numberOfDoors`.
 It also has behaviors (aka methods).
 Its engine can be turned on and off.
 It can accelerate and brake.
 And it can signal the direction it is turning (well, perhaps with the help of its driver object.)
 The combination of all of this information in one place defines a `Car`.
 This is the `Car` class, with which we can make `Car` objects (also known as instances).